Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Installation.md

 # Installing Profinity V2

-Profinity V2 is currently available on Windows machines as a standard desktop application and on MacOS and Linux machines as a Docker container.
+Profinity V2 is currently available on Windows machines as a standard desktop application and on macOS and Linux machines as a Docker container.

 ## Installation on Windows